Benhgift/journal/README.md

 # journal
 just a log of what I'm up to

+2025-05-21
+* Studied AWS CloudFormation and deployed a stack, curious about importing from existing resources

 2025-05-20
 * Studied AWS Lambda, found out they have inbuilt throttling